arangodb/docs/3.7/graphs-satellite-graphs-management.md

 ======================

 This chapter describes the JavaScript interface for creating and modifying SatelliteGraphs.
-A SatelliteGraph is a specialised version of a GeneralGraph, which means all of the GeneralGraph functionality is available on a SatelliteGraph as well.
+A SatelliteGraph is a specialized version of a GeneralGraph, which means all of the GeneralGraph functionality is available on a SatelliteGraph as well.
 The major difference of both modules is handling of the underlying collections: